 If there’s one region in the United States that really does the Christmas season right, it has to be the South.
 With its own distinctive cuisine and traditions, the South is one of the most magical places to spend the holiday season.
 Because whatever the region may lack in that special Christmas chill in the air, it makes up for with some of the best Christmas cooking in the country.

-This classic Southern appetizer is a staple at holiday gatherings across the region.
+This classic appetizer is a staple at holiday gatherings across the region.
 And with just four common pantry ingredients, it couldn’t be easier to make.

-For the Seafood Gumbo recipe, click here.
+For Isaac Toups' Chicken and Sausage Gumbo recipe, click here.